Most AI implementations fail. But not for the reasons the industry talks about.

 Every behavior above is locally rational for the person doing it.
 No one is the villain.
 The organization is behaving exactly as organizational theory predicts under conditions of structural change that threatens the existing layer count.

 Ronald Coase argued in 1937 that firms exist because internal coordination is cheaper than market transactions.
-That argument held for 87 years.
-AI inverts the equation.
+If AI lowers coordination cost, the argument bends.

-When an agent can coordinate across organizational boundaries at near-zero cost, reading from one system, reasoning across domains, and writing to another system, the economic rationale for large hierarchical structures weakens.
-Coase predicted that when coordination costs fall, firms shrink toward their core competencies.
-We are not predicting this.
-We are watching it happen.
+When an agent can coordinate across organizational boundaries cheaply — reading from one system, reasoning across domains, writing to another — the economic rationale for large hierarchical structures weakens.
+Coase's own logic implies that when coordination costs fall, firms contract toward their core.
+Whether AI is actually producing that effect at scale is an open empirical question, and anyone telling you it is settled is ahead of the evidence, ourselves included.

 Before you approve another pilot budget or sign another AI services contract, run through these five questions.
 They map directly to the five most common failure modes.

 1. Do you have a specific, quantifiable problem?
 Not "we want to use AI."
 Not "we want to reduce manual work."
 A problem with a dollar figure, a current state, and a measurable target state.
-If the answer is no, you are in the 27%.
+If the answer is no, you are in failure mode #1.
 Stop here.
 Define the problem before allocating any budget.

 2. Does your implementer build agent workflows, or ChatGPT wrappers?
 Ask them to describe a production deployment.
 Ask them to explain their context management architecture.
-If they cannot answer those questions without deflecting to a case study slide, you are in the 22%.
+If they cannot answer those questions without deflecting to a case study slide, you are in failure mode #2.
 The pitch deck is not the product.
 The deployed workflow is.

 3. Have you mapped the process you are automating?
 Not described it.
 Mapped it, step by step, with decision points, with the people who actually do the work in the room.
-If the answer is no, you are in the 17%.
+If the answer is no, you are in failure mode #3.
 AI will automate the broken loop faster.
 That is not an improvement.

 4. Are you deploying agents that do work, or tools that help humans do work?
 Tools that assist humans are useful.
 They are not AI transformation.
 If a human remains in the loop for every output, the ROI ceiling is low and the headcount savings are zero.
 If you need autonomous action at scale, verify your tool selection matches that requirement.
-If it does not, you are in the 12%.
+If it does not, you are in failure mode #4.

 5. How many organizational layers separate the decision maker from the implementation?
 Count honestly.
 If the number is three or fewer, you have structural conditions for success.
-If the number is four or more, you are in the 10%.
+If the number is four or more, you are in failure mode #5.
 The implementation may technically proceed.
 Meaningful adoption is unlikely without changes to how the initiative is staffed and governed, specifically getting the decision maker closer to the work.

 Most companies fail at question 1.
 The ones that reach question 5 fail silently, and expensively.